 SOFR AS A REPLACEMENT REFERENCE RATE

 The Federal Reserve convened the Alternative Reference Rate Committee (“ARRC”), which has recommended the creation of an alternative called the Secured Overnight Financing Rate (“SOFR”) as a replacement benchmark rate.
 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities and is completely transaction-based.
 The Federal Reserve Bank of New York began publishing SOFR trading data on April 3, 2018.
-The ARRC’s revised recommended LIBOR fallbacks for business loans contain a waterfall for selection of the alternative reference rate and is as follows:
+American AgCredit will offer SOFR based products as of December 2021.

 WHAT AMERICAN AGCREDIT IS DOING

-As members of several industry-wide committees and regulatory advisory committees, American AgCredit and other Farm Credit institutions are actively monitoring and participating in discussions with industry groups and financial regulators about the transition of LIBOR as a benchmark for floating rate transactions.
-American AgCredit is working with our borrowers to ensure they understand the implications of the index transition, that the loans are properly documented, and alternative reference rate products are available for our members.
-American AgCredit has been working to ensure appropriate LIBOR replacement language is included in all loans, which is mostly based on ARRC recommended language.
+As members of several industry-wide committees and regulatory advisory committees, American AgCredit and other Farm Credit institutions have been actively monitoring and participating in discussions with industry groups and financial regulators about the transition of LIBOR as a benchmark for floating rate transactions.
+American AgCredit continues to work with our borrowers to ensure they understand the implications of the index transition and that alternative reference rate products are available for our members.
+As of December 2021, American AgCredit will offer SOFR based products as an alternative to LIBOR based products.